History

 Our Specialization

 The purpose of the Collaborative Specialization in Women’s Health is to provide graduate students across the University of Toronto the opportunity to interact with and be mentored by senior academics engaged in women’s health research.
 Students also gain critical experience employing multidisciplinary approaches necessary to comprehensively examine women’s health and the various biological and social determinants that shape women’s lives and well-being.
-Regardless of the department or faculty to which they belong, all students will be given scholarly opportunities to interrogate their projects in the context of women’s health.
+Regardless of the department or faculty to which they belong, all students are supported in interrogating their projects in the context of women’s health.

-The Specialization promotes shared learning experiences that include student-led seminars which meet once a month and the completion of a required core course [CHL5109 H: Gender and Health] that covers a range of topics, theoretically and methodologically, including, for example, the history of women’s health, gender and sex, violence against women, masculinities).
-Students also have the opportunity to participate in additional learning opportunities offered through Women’s College Research Institute at Women’s College Hospital and the Women’s Xchange, and through McMaster University’s Gender and Health Education Initiative.
+The Specialization promotes shared learning experiences that include student-led research seminars which meet once a month and the completion of a required core course [CHL5109 H: Gender and Health].
+Gender and Health covers a range of theories, methodologies, and topics in women’s health, including, for example, intersectionality, masculinities, Two-Eyed Seeing principles, mixed methods, history of women’s health, sex and gender, Black health, disabled women’s health, cervical cancer, and violence against women.
+Students also have the opportunity to participate in additional learning opportunities offered through Women’s College Research and Innovation Institute at Women’s College Hospital.